Dimple Fetish

 Overview

-Dimple fetishism, listed clinically as erogonophilia, is a partialism in which dimples become a primary focus of erotic attraction.
-Most commonly the interest centres on the small indentations that appear in the cheeks when a person smiles, though it can extend to chin dimples and to the lower-back indentations sometimes called the "dimples of Venus."
+Dimple fetish, sometimes labelled erogonophilia, is a partialism in which dimples become a primary focus of erotic attraction.
+Most often the interest centres on the small indentations that appear in the cheeks when a person smiles, though it can extend to a chin dimple or to the lower-back indentations known as the "dimples of Venus".
 As Wikipedia's article on partialism records, dimples are one of many specific non-genital features that can become a discrete site of arousal.
-This article covers the interest's terminology, its place in the partialism framework, how it is typically expressed, and why dedicated evidence on it is essentially absent.
+This article covers the terminology, the anatomy behind the feature, its place in the partialism framework, how the interest is typically expressed, and why dedicated evidence on it is close to nonexistent.

 History & origins